chrisliu529/winminer/README.md

 # winminer

 A small console tool to assist winmine game in windows XP in C code.
-It reads the layout of field by reading pixels and judge where the bombs are by analysing.
+It reads the layout of field by reading pixels and analyzes the bombs location.

-The original version is placed in winxp branch and must be complied with mingw under Windows system.
+The original version is in winxp branch and must be complied with mingw under Windows system.
 Due to the changes in winmine game UI, this version ONLY works on XP.

 A new version (master branch) is a rewrite in golang to focus on the AI improvements.